Management

 Key takeaways

-1. Backlog management isn't product management: Tickets are operational overhead, not strategic value
+1. Backlog management isn't product management: Tickets are operational overhead, not strategic value.
+The 10/90 split should favour strategic work.

 Further reading